-We maintain many collections of chemical libraries and house instruments needed to process large amounts of samples in high throughput fashion.
-Our platforms include plate-based screening of cells and biochemical screens.
+HTB also houses instruments needed to process large amounts of samples in high throughput fashion.
+Our platforms are well suited for biochemical and cell-based screening using multi-well plates.
 We support both plate reader assays and high content microscopy.

-More information about screening facilities at the FIMM HTB unit read here and at the Faculty of Pharmacy: Bioactivity Screening Unit
+More information about screening facilities at the FIMM HTB unit read here and at the Faculty of Pharmacy here: Bioactivity Screening Unit.

-In our Drug Sensitivity and Resistance Testing (DSRT), a set of clinically relevant and targeted bioactive compounds are tested in a dose response series against patient-derived primary cancer cells or cell-lines, after which responses, typically in the form of DSS:s are calculated for each drug.
-The standard DSRT assay consists, to date, of 527 drugs in 5 concentrations, on 8 384-well plates.
-The standard readout in an DSRT assay is cell viability and cell death (CellTox Green, CTxG).
+In our Drug Sensitivity and Resistance Testing (DSRT), a set of clinically relevant and targeted bioactive compounds are tested in a dose response series against patient-derived primary cancer cells or cell-lines, after which responses, typically in the form of a Drug Sensitivity Scores (DSS) are calculated for each drug.
+The standard DSRT assay consists, to date, of 527 drugs in 5 concentrations, on eight 384-well plates.
+The standard readout in a DSRT assay is cell viability (CellTiter Glow, CTG) and cell death (CellTox Green, CTxG).
 Flow cytometry and microscopic readouts are also offered.

-Watch our video about Drug Sensitivity and Resistance Testing here and about flow cytometry-based screening here.
+Read more about Drug Sensitivity and Resistance Testing here and about flow cytometry-based screening here.